franciscop/server-next/contributing.md

 Every middleware inside `handler()` **might mutate the context**, so make sure each request creates a new deep context.

+### Reply

+The function `handler()` will return 3 parts:

+- `status`: the status code for the response.
+- `headers`: the headers to set on the response.
+- `body`: the string to put in the body of the response.

+Again, please see the Node.js example to see how this is implemented.

+### Listening

+When the server, function, etc is launched, it will

 ### Options

 The user options.
 So far, no much info here, assume they are the same as the old ones.